Psykotikism/Mutant_Tanks/README.md

-sm_mt_ghost - View information about the Ghost ability. sm_mt_god - View information about the God ability. sm_mt_gravity - View information about the Gravity ability. sm_mt_heal - View information about the Heal ability. sm_mt_hit - View information about the Hit ability. sm_mt_hurt - View information about the Hurt ability.
+sm_mt_ghost - View information about the Ghost ability. sm_mt_god - View information about the God ability. sm_mt_gravity - View information about the Gravity ability. sm_mt_gunner - View information about the Gunner ability. sm_mt_heal - View information about the Heal ability. sm_mt_hit - View information about the Hit ability. sm_mt_hurt - View information about the Hurt ability.